darktable-org/dtdocs/content/module-reference/processing-modules/color-balance-rgb.md

 white fulcrum
 : Set the white point luminance in EV.
 This is used to normalize the _power_ setting in the [_4 ways_](#4-ways-tab) tab.
 Display-referred implementations of power functions assume that white is at 100%, which removes the need for normalization.
 For scene-referred purposes this needs to be taken into account.

-: The color picker to the right of the slider automatically sets the white fulcrum to the maximum luminance from the selected region, which should be sufficient in most cases.
+: The [picker](../../darkroom/processing-modules/module-controls.md#pickers) to the right of the slider automatically sets the white fulcrum to the maximum luminance from the selected region, which should be sufficient in most cases.

 contrast gray fulcrum
 : Set the fulcrum for the _contrast_ setting in the [_master_](#master-tab) tab.
 This corresponds to the luminance value that will be left unchanged by the contrast adjustment.
 This setting usually matches the middle-gray linear value.
 If you followed the scene-referred workflow recommendations and set the global brightness early in the pipeline, using the _exposure_ module, the correct value should usually be around 18-20%.

-: The color picker to the right of the slider automatically sets the contrast gray fulcrum to the average luminance from the selected region.
+: The [picker](../../darkroom/processing-modules/module-controls.md#pickers) to the right of the slider automatically sets the contrast gray fulcrum to the average luminance from the selected region.
 This relies on the assumption that the average luminance is usually close to middle-gray, which is not true if you have specular highlights or primary light sources in the frame, or for low/high-key images.

 ### saturation formula